Skip to main content

 How Do Reasonable Alternative Standards Work?

-The concept of a is the functional mechanism that protects individuals with pre-existing conditions.
+The concept of a reasonable alternative standard is the functional mechanism that protects individuals with pre-existing conditions.
 It ensures that the program adapts to the person, not the other way around.
 If the program’s goal is a specific biometric outcome, the alternative you are offered must still allow you to earn the full reward.

-For the individual with hypertension, a might be to demonstrate that they are following their physician’s treatment plan or to attend a certain number of consultations with a health coach.
+For the individual with hypertension, a reasonable alternative might be to demonstrate that they are following their physician’s treatment plan or to attend a certain number of consultations with a health coach.
 The program’s objective shifts from achieving an absolute number to engaging in health-promoting behaviors that are appropriate for that individual’s specific clinical context.

 Consider a man undergoing Testosterone Replacement Therapy (TRT) for diagnosed hypogonadism.
 His treatment protocol might influence various biometric markers, such as hematocrit or cholesterol levels.
 An outcome-based wellness program focused on maintaining these markers within a “standard” range could inadvertently penalize him for adhering to a medically necessary treatment.